31 genera

 Flowers: May-July

-Distribution: Known only from the northeastern Olympic Mountains in Washington.
+Distribution: Occurring west of the Cascades crest in Washington, where known only from the northeastern Olympic Mountains in Washington.

 Habitat: Rocky outcroppings and exposed areas in the subalpine and alpine.